In this document, we describe the application delivery lifecycle and the HashiCorp approach to modern application delivery.

-From this view, we can see that each role has a few concerns and overlap with each other at a few touch points.
+From this view, we can see that each role has a few concerns that overlap with each other at a few touch points.
 These touch points provide the coordination that allows each group to work in parallel.
 Specifically, we decompose this into four layers: provision, secure, run, and connect.
 Developers and operators are decoupled by using Nomad to run applications.
 This splits the provisioning responsibilities and reduces the coordination that is required.
-Vault is used to decouple security teams from developers and operators while allowing them to secure the infrastructure by brokering access to credentials and secrets programmatically.
-Security teams still control access and policies and can rotate secrets without tight coordination.
+Vault is used to decouple security teams from developers and operators, allowing them to secure the infrastructure by brokering access to credentials and secrets programmatically.
+Security teams still control access and policies, and with Vault they can rotate secrets automatically without tight coordination.
 Lastly, Consul allows all the applications to connect together at runtime without any tight coupling.
 It also provides operations and security with fine-grained, centralized network segmentation controls.

-In the pipeline view there are a number of HashiCorp products, each of which serves a specific function:
+In the pipeline view there are a number of HashiCorp products, each of them serving a specific function:

 Packer is used to build artifacts, ranging from Docker containers, to AWS AMI's, to VMDK's.
 It is used to take source code, configuration management, and other provisioning information to build artifacts.
 These artifacts are usually immutable and versioned.

 Terraform provides a consistent way to provision and manage resources across hundreds of providers and thousands of resource types.
-This includes low level storage, compute, and network from cloud service providers, to higher level services like DNS, Content Distribution Networks (CDN).
-It uses an Infrastructure as Code approach to manage infrastructure and lets operators take a modular and composable approach to managing complex fleets.
+This includes low-level storage, compute, and network from cloud service providers, and higher level services like DNS, SMS, and CDNs.
+It uses an infrastructure as code approach, enabling operators to manage complex fleets in a modular and composable way.
 Terraform Enterprise provides centralized collaboration, coordination, and governance, similar to GitHub for developers.

 Nomad is a cluster manager and application scheduler.
 It pools together the resources of many machines and dynamically schedules applications based on declarative job files.
 Job files give developers an infrastructure as code way to deploy applications abstracted from hardware, while decoupling operators who are managing the underlying fleet.

-Consul provides a toolkit to support service oriented architectures.
+Consul provides a toolkit to support service-oriented architectures.
 Applications broadcast their availability and register health checks for monitoring.
 Applications can discover their upstream services via DNS or by querying Consul with a RESTful HTTP API.
 Consul provides load balancing and uses health checks to route around failures.
-Consul provides a Key/Value store which can be used for application configuration and high availability via leader election.
+It also provides a Key/Value store which can be used for application configuration and high availability via leader election.

 Vault provides a centralized service for brokering access to credentials and secrets.
 Security teams can manage policies, delegate access, publish secrets, and audit access.
 Developers, operators, and applications can access the secret material they need in a secure fashion.
 Vault also provides key management and cryptographic offload to encrypt PII or other sensitive data.
 Higher level features include brokering SSH access, dynamic credential generation, and PKI.